phkim14/288clouds-hugo/2020-12-16-vcp-cma-2020-section-4-part-3.md

 This study guide aligns with the exam blueprint for the Professional VMware vRealize Automation 8.1 exam (2V0-31.20), which leads to the VMware Certified Professional - Cloud Management and Automation 2020 certification.
 The exam is 135 minutes with 70 questions.

-This study guide has been created to help myself study for the exam.
+This study guide has been created to help myself study for the exam, but I hope you find this helpful in your own preparation for the exam.
 If you want official training to prepare for the exam, please refer to VMware Learning.

 Note that the screenshots in this study guide are from a vRA cloud environment, not an on-prem vRA 8.1 environment.
 There should not be a significant difference between the two at the time of taking these screenshots.